-For example, CloudPoint 2.2 release no longer supports the HPE 3PAR and HDS plug-ins.
-If you have configured these plug-ins in your CloudPoint environment, you must remove them before you upgrade to release 2.2.
+For example, the HPE 3PAR plug-in was deprecated beginning CloudPoint 2.2 release.
+If you have configured the plug-in in your CloudPoint environment, you must remove it before you upgrade to CloudPoint 2.2 or a later release.